-Table 10 shows that in each drugs group, the frequency of Ciprofloxacin, Augmentin, Gentamicin, Vancomycin and Lincomycin (50 - 75%) were statistically significantly higher sensitive drugs against H. influenzae than other (p < 0.01), while 80% of H. influenzae isolates was resist to Streptomycin, 70% Tetracycline, and 70% to Ampicillin, while other pattern of resistance were between 25 - 65% of various antibiotics p < 0.01.
+of ciprofloxacin, augmentin, gentamicin, vancomycin and lincomycin (50 to 75%) were statistically significantly higher sensitive drugs against H. influenzae than other (P < 0.01), while 80% of H. influenzae isolates was resist to Streptomycin, 70% Tetracyclin, and 70% to Ampicillin, while other pattern of resistance were between 25 to 65% of various antibiotics P < 0.01.

-Antibiotic sensitivity of Streptococcus spp.
+Antibiotic sensitivity Streptococcus spp.

-Table 11 shows that in each drugs group the frequency of Ciprofloxacin, Augmentin, Penicillin, Erythromycin and tetracycline were statistically significant higher sensitive (67 - 80%) than other type of Antibiotics (p < 0.01), while 60%, of Streptococcus spp isolates was resist to Trimethoprim, 53.33% to Streptomycin and 46% to Ampicillin, while other pattern of resistance were between 20 - 40% of various antibiotics p < 0.01.
+Table 10 shows that in each drugs group the frequency of ciprofloxacin, augmentin, pencillin, erythromycin and tetracycline were statistically significant higher sensitive (67 to 80%) than other type of Antibiotics (P < 0.01), while 60%, of Streptococcus spp. isolates was resist to trimethoprim, streptomycin, 53.33 and 46% to Ampicillin, while other pattern of resistance were between 20 to 40% of various antibiotics P < 0.01.

-Antibiotic sensitivity of E. coli
+Antibiotic sensitivity E. coli

-Table 12 shows that in each drugs group, the frequency of Ciprofloxacin, Augmentin, Gentamicin, Lincomycin and Cephalexin were statistically significantly higher sensitive drugs (60 - 80%) against E. coli than other type of drugs (p < 0.01), while 80%, of E. coli spp isolates was resist to Streptomycin, 60% to Trimethoprim and 60% to Ampicillin, Erythromycin and penicillin, while other pattern of resistance were between 20 - 40% of various
+Table 11 shows that in each drugs group the frequency of Ciprofloxacin, Augmentin, Gentamicin, Lincomycin and Cephalexin were statistically significantly higher sensitive drugs (60 to 80%) against E. coli than other type of drugs (P < 0.01), while 80%, of E. coli spp. isolates was resist to Streptomycin, 60% to Trimethoprim, and 60% to ampicillin, erythromycin and penicillin, while other pattern of resistance were between 20 to 40% of various antibiotics P < 0.01.